-There are several Advanced Services within the NHS CPCF.
+There are several Advanced Services within the NHS Community Pharmacy Contractual Framework (CPCF).
 Advanced Services are not mandatory for providers to provide and therefore community pharmacies can choose to provide any of these services as long as they meet the requirements set out in the Secretary of State Directions.
 The Advanced Services are listed below and the number of pharmacy participants for each service in Islington can be seen in Section 3.2.4 and in Section 6 by locality.

 - A.1: Appliance Use Review (AUR)

 - A.2: Stoma Appliance Customisation (SAC)

-- A.3: C-19 Lateral Flow Device (LFD) distribution service (stopped 1 April 2022)
+- A.3: C-19 lateral flow device distribution service (stopped 1 April 2022)

 - A.4: Pandemic delivery service (stopped 5 March 2022 at 23:59)

 - A.5: Community Pharmacist Consultation Service (CPCS)

 - A.6: Flu vaccination service

 - A.7: Hepatitis C testing service

 - A.8: Hypertension case-finding service

 - A.9: New Medicine Service (NMS)

-- A.10 Smoking cessation Advanced Service
+- A.10 Smoking Cessation Advanced Service